Dan Kennedy is the duke of direct response. 👑

 - Avoid perfectionism; you don’t need to be perfect to get results.

 Combine the mindsets with these key habits

-- Build a Reference File: a file where you answer the question: “What I know about our customer, products and business?”
+- Build a Reference File: a file where you answer the question: “What do I know about our customers, products, and business?”

-- Build a Swipe File: a file of ads, articles and ideas that are organized to help you draw inspiration from.
+- Build a Swipe File: a file of ads, articles, and ideas that are organized to help you draw inspiration.

 - Write copy: put into practice your newly acquired skills.
 Even if you don’t have a client.
 (Enroll in Copycademy to get your first writing gig)